AaronNGray/builder/README.md

 ## versioning system

 ## signature system
 DSA Based signatures maybe specified for both versioned source modules and genrated distribution packages with tie backs from distribution package to source package content and signature.
+Parallel **tieback** signatures in source and distribution packages to previous versions; this maybe multiple versions.
 ## bulider command line

 ### new project